 Do you know the number one tourist attraction in Lemon Grove?
 It is the Parsonage Museum located in Treganza Heritage Park, 3200 Main Street – just eight (8) miles east of downtown San Diego in the neighboring City of Lemon Grove.

 The museum and cultural center offer a glimpse into the development of what was once known as the “main entrance to the San Diego Metropolitan Empire.”
 Before the interstate freeways – before the first airport – miners heading for Julian gold and travelers crossing the desert from Yuma passed through the gateway to San Diego along the Lemon Grove road.

 The first stage station is gone now, but a re-creation of the first train depot lives.
 The first church building in Lemon Grove still stands and you can visit it.
 It is the modern day home of the Parsonage Museum, 3185 Olive Street.

+Pick up a picnic lunch, come to Treganza Heritage Park, visit our Parsonage Museum and make a day of it in beautiful Lemon Grove.
 For a memorable experience – do something out of the ordinary.
 Visit us!

 After seeing the Lemon Grove Parsonage Museum, consider joining us for one of or many exciting events or programs.